 The final stage is the debate itself.
 Choose a topic according to your curricular content.
 Present the topic using multimedia presentations and allow students to choose the affirmative or negative side.
 Use a simple Google/Microsoft Form questionnaire if necessary.
 Give students a week to prepare for the debate within their teams and send a short tutorial of how to use a debating tool like Kialo.
 Also, present evaluation criteria through rubrics.
 After the debate, use the report from the tool to support the summative assessment.

 The activity promotes students’ ability to reason with critical thinking and argue with credible evidence.
 Involvement in debate forces students to search, inspect and evaluate arguments and overcome personal prejudices and biases.
 Additionally, debates foster abstract thinking, citizenship and etiquette, clarity, organisation, persuasion, public speaking, teamwork and cooperation.

-Communicate with students using Communicate with students using shared documents (Microsoft Teams) and face-to-face during video lessons.
-Students can communicate with each other using the instant messaging service in video calls, shared documents and Social Networks (WhatsApp, Facebook, Twitter, etc). videoconferencing (Zoom, Teams or similar), shared virtual classroom or shared documents.
-Students can communicate with each other using shared documents and Social Networks (WhatsApp, Facebook, Twitter, etc.) or via videoconference.
+Communicate with students using shared documents (Microsoft Teams) and face-to-face during video lessons.
+Students can communicate with each other using the instant messaging service in video calls, shared documents, Social Networks (WhatsApp, Facebook, Twitter, etc), videoconferencing (Zoom, Teams or similar), or a shared virtual classroom.